 Egyptian cuisine makes heavy use of legumes, vegetables, and fruit from Egypt's rich Nile Valley and Delta.
 It shares similarities with the food of the Eastern Mediterranean region, such as rice-stuffed vegetables, grape leaves, shawarma, kebab, and kofta.
-Examples of Egyptian recipes include ful medames which is mashed fava beans; kushari, lentils, and pasta; and molokhia, bush okra stew.
-Pita bread, known locally as eish Baladi, and cheesemaking in Egypt dates back to the 1st Dynasty of Egypt, with feta cheese being the most common type of cheese consumed today.
+Examples of Egyptian recipes include ful medames which are mashed fava beans; Kushari, lentils, and pasta; and molokhia, bush okra stew.
+Pita bread, known locally as eish Baladi, and cheesemaking in Egypt date back to the 1st Dynasty of Egypt, with feta cheese being the most common type of cheese consumed today.

-Since Egypt the first agricultural country in the world so the healthiest dish in the world course in Egyptian cuisine, your meal including protein, vegetables, carbohydrate, vitamins, and iron, therefore the dish is a complete healthy meal
+Since Egypt is the first agricultural country in the world so the healthiest dish in the world course in Egyptian cuisine, your meal includes protein, vegetables, carbohydrates, vitamins, and iron, therefore the dish is a complete healthy meal

-The tea drink is the national drink of Egypt, where the Egyptians learned in many ways of making tea where you can have anywhere in a local cafe maybe during your walking tours in Cairo on Al Fishawy cafe, and coffee comes second, beer is the most popular alcoholic drink.
+Tea drink is the national drink of Egypt, where the Egyptians learned many ways of making tea where you can have it anywhere in a local cafe maybe during your walking tours in Cairo on Al Fishawy cafe, and coffee comes second, beer is the most popular alcoholic drink.
 While alcohol is a religious taboo and committed Muslims and Copts tend to avoid alcoholic drinks, alcohol is readily available in the country.

 Egyptian cuisine is particularly inclined to vegetarian meals because it relies heavily on beans and vegetarian dishes.
 Although the food in Alexandria and the coastal cities in Egypt tends to use a large amount of fish and other seafood, the Egyptian cuisine differs from one governorate to another but for the most part, it depends on foods that grow outside the land.